 While you can still find dried apple chips in the store today, dehydrating apples for preservation is a very old method.
 It was so common, in fact, that there are actually a number of heirloom apple varieties grown specifically for drying.

 Historically apples would have been dried in the sun or by the woodstove, but the process is a lot more efficient with a modern food dehydrator.
-My friend Angie has instructions for dehydrating apples, and though I’ve never personally measured the yield, she notes that it takes about 2 1/2 pounds of apples to fill a quart mason jar with dried apple rings.
+It’s easy to do following these instructions for dehydrating apples.
+It takes about 2 1/2 pounds of apples to fill a quart mason jar with dried apple rings, but they pack much better if you vacuum seal them.

 Solar oven apple chips are also a great option and speed up natural sun drying in cooler climates.